Lighting a Pilot

 6. Back away from on top of the logs and rotate the control knob in a counterclockwise direction, approximately 1/4 turn.
 This should light the main burner and your back in business.
 Rotate the knob back to the pilot position to turn off the logs while allowing the pilot to stay lit for the next time.
 To shut both the logs and the pilot off rotate the knob to its full clockwise position.

-You may find the following videos helpful in relighting your pilot
+You may find the following videos helpful in relighting your pilot on gas logs sets with various control systems

 If you are continuing to have difficulty, we can schedule a service visit to address your needs.